4 min

 • Remove all eye makeup before bedtime.

-• Replace eye makeup — eyeliner, eye shadow, mascara — because they may have bacteria in the containers.
+• Replace eye makeup — eyeliner, eye shadow, mascara — because the containers may contain bacteria.
 You want to avoid reinfection.

 • Wipe away excess tears or eye drops with a clean tissue.